$25K compensation for “embarrassing” sex harassment dismissal of veteran worker

 A casual retail employee has won the right to pursue her general protections dismissal claim despite never having the opportunity to perform any work, with the Fair Work Commission confirming that the role being withdrawn two days before her first rostered shift constituted a termination at the initiative of the employer.

-Continue reading “Casual employee dismissed, despite never working a shift”Compensation for ill Sales Rep wrongly sacked for raising complaints
+Continue reading “Casual employee dismissed, despite never working a shift”OUR SERVICES

 Representation